strimzi/strimzi-kafka-operator/packaging/helm-charts/helm3/strimzi-kafka-operator/README.md

   Follow the [documentation](https://strimzi.io/docs/operators/latest/full/deploying.html#assembly-kraft-mode-str) for more details.
 * Kafka Mirror Maker 1 support will be soon removed from Apache Kafka and Strimzi.
   Currently, the last Strimzi version with Mirror Maker 1 support is expected to be Strimzi 0.45.
-  Please plan your migration to Mirror Maker 2 or other mirroring tool.
+  Please plan your migration to Mirror Maker 2 or another mirroring tool.
 * Upgrading to Strimzi 0.32 and newer directly from Strimzi 0.22 and earlier is no longer possible.
   Please follow the [documentation](https://strimzi.io/docs/operators/latest/full/deploying.html#assembly-upgrade-str) for more details.